 I would like to use my bulletin article this month to invite all of you to our annual fundraising event, Shushan Nights.
 This is our major fundraising event of the year.
 And this year we are holding it to benefit the Torah School Endowment Fund.
-This fund insures that no child will ever be turned away from our wonderful Torah School for lack of all of you on Saturday March 23 at 5 pm here at Temple Emanu-El.
+This fund insures that no child will ever be turned away from our wonderful Torah School for lack of money to pay the tuition.
+This is an extremely important endeavor and one which embodies the best of our Jewish values.
+And that is something we can all get behind and support.

+So whether you need a reason to write a really large check, or just want to come out for a wonderful evening of good food and socializing with Temple friends, and make some new Temple friends, I hope to see all of you on Saturday March 23 at 5 pm here at Temple Emanu-El.
 Bring your check book or your credit card, or leave them at home.
 After all, we're Jews, you can always just make a pledge.
 Early bird tickets are only \$72, but hurry, prices go up after March 10.

-So whether you need a reason to write a really large check, or just want to come out for a wonderful evening of good food and socializing with Temple friends, and make some new Temple friends, I hope to see